Prior to reading this article, we recommend you read the following article:

 - Custom Reports

-All of the reports in the Financial Reporter support drilling down to detailed transactions, source transactions, and master data.
+Reports in the Financial Reporter support drilling down to detailed transactions, source transactions, and master data.

 Every data table or object in the system can be reported on with management reports including the Transactions, Financial Cubes, Source Tables, and Master Data Tables.
 The Management reporter is also known as the Salesforce reporter.
-The Management reporter has a drag-and-drop user interface for building reports.
+The Management reporter has a drag and drop user interface for building reports.
 Reports can be summarized but contain drill down to underlying detail.

 Dashboards are a graphical view of your data and are made from management reports.
 Once a management report is made it can be included with other reports in a single dashboard including individual graphical dashboard components.
 Dashboards also support drilling down to underlying transaction data.